| Code | Valid? | Reason |

 The generic type information is erased (removed).

-All generic types are replaced with their raw types (e.g., List<T>
+All generic types are replaced with their raw types (e.g., List<T> becomes List).

-Type parameters are replaced with their upper bound (e.g., T
+Type parameters are replaced with their upper bound (e.g., T becomes Object if no explicit bound is specified).

 Cannot Instantiate Generic Types with Primitive Types

-You cannot use primitive types (e.g., int
+You cannot use primitive types (e.g., int, char) as type arguments.

 // List< int> list = new ArrayList <>(); // Invalid